Have You Noticed This About Kim Recently?

 Advertisement

-After her traumatising Paris robbery, Kim understandably slowed down — and her beauty look did too.
+After her traumatizing Paris robbery, Kim understandably slowed down — and her beauty look did too.
 In fact, Kim has been rocking the same straight, butt-grazing extensions since September.
-No top-knots, plaits, or sleek waves — no surprise blonde moments.
+No top-knots, braids, or sleek waves — no surprise blond moments.
 For the average plebeian, maintaining the same hair and makeup for months on end is entirely normal.
 But this is Kim Kardashian we're talking about.
 Hell, even her husband Kanye has undergone two giant hair makeovers in that time.

 Advertisement